VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 `ls`

-In your home directory you should now see `bootcamp`.
-This shows that you have now created a new directory, or folder, on your TSCC account.
-Let's navigate to this directory on the command-line by using the command `cd`, or change directory:
+You should now see `bootcamp`.
+Let's navigate to the `bootcamp` by using the command `cd`, or change directory:

 `cd bootcamp`